Omabekee/hackbio-cancer-internship/Stage-2/README.md

 4. **Functional Enrichment Analysis**: Used ShinyGO (with default parameters and GO biological process database) to identify pathways enriched in the upregulated genes.
 The results obtained from ShinyGO were saved in a .csv file and used for visualisation (find file in *output* directory).

 5. **Visualisation of Pathways**: Visualised the top 5 upregulated pathways using the results obtained from the enrichment analysis to generate a lollipop plot (scaled by the \-log10 of the p-value to indicate pathway significance) for better clarity and interpretation of the enriched pathways.
    **R Function**: *ggplot()* is used to create various plots in R, such as scatter plots, bar plots and lollipop plots in R, with customizations for layers, scales and  themes.

+### Biological Significance of Top Upregulated Pathways
+In summary, the top three pathways all point to the adaptive ability of tumour cells to ensure their survival and proliferation, leading to metastasis.

 ### Directory Structure

 * **/code**: This directory contains all the R codes used for data analysis and visualisation, for each step in the workflow.